cmarquardt/docker-oracle-db/README.md

 ## Support
 Oracle Database in single instance configuration is supported for Oracle Linux 7 and Red Hat Enterprise Linux (RHEL) 7.
-For more details please see My Oracle Support note: **Oracle Support for Database Running on Docker (Doc ID 2216342.1)**
+For more details please see the original Oracle Support note: **Oracle Support for Database Running on Docker (Doc ID 2216342.1)**

 ## License
 To download and run Oracle Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.

-All scripts and files hosted in this project and GitHub [docker-images/OracleDatabase](./) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.
+The original versions of all scripts and files hosted in this GitHub project ([marq/oracle-db](./)) are based on Oracle's original [docker-images](https://github.com/oracle/docker-images) repository on GitHub.
+They are thus, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses.

 ## Copyright
 Copyright (c) 2014-2016 Oracle and/or its affiliates.
 All rights reserved.